abeychain/documents/Whitepaper/Abey-Whitepaper.md

 The core strength of this proposal lies in the recognition of the theorems of DPoS, using DailyBFT as committee members allow for the rotating committee feature which provides for better fairness on the consensus-validating peers.

 **2.1.
+Related Works**

-Related Works.** In PoS systems, the native token stores value and voting power rather than just value as in PoW systems.
+In PoS systems, the native token stores value and voting power rather than just value as in PoW systems.
 PoS protocol achieves Sybil resistance in a BFT way while consuming a fraction of the energy.
 Rather than relying on computers racing to generate the appropriate hash, the act of locking up tokens, or staking, determines participation in a PoS protocol.
 This mechanism attempts to reduce the computational cost of PoW schemes by selecting validators in proportion to their quantity of staked holdings.
 PoS-based blockchains come with notable benefits and considerations that differ from PoW.

 **3. CONSENSUS**

 Our consensus design is a PoS consensus, with several modifications and improvements in order to tailor the application scenarios that we focus on.
 In this section, we will assume the readers are familiar with the details of the PoS consensus protocol.

 **3.1.
+Design Overview**

-Design Overview.** In this subsection, we will present an overview of our consensus protocol.
+In this subsection, we will present an overview of our consensus protocol.
 This protocol uses the same abstract symbols and definitions in Hybrid Consensus[5].

 Our adversary model follows the assumptions in[6] where adversaries are allowed to mildly adaptively corrupt any node, while corruptions do not take effect immediately.
 In future updates, we will formally explain our modifications in the Universal Composability model[7].

 Note that all the pseudocodes in this paper are simplified.
 They are not optimized for engineering.

-**3.2 Recap of DPoS Consensus Protocol.** In this subsection, we articulate major components and definitions from the Abey 3.0 PoS consensus protocol.
+**3.2.
+Recap of DPoS Consensus Protocol**

+In this subsection, we articulate major components and definitions from the Abey 3.0 PoS consensus protocol.

-**3.2.1 Daily offchain consensus protocol.** In DailyBFT, committee members run an offchain BFT instance to decide a daily log, whereas non-members count signatures from committee members.
+**3.2.1 Daily offchain Consensus Protocol**

+In DailyBFT, committee members run an offchain BFT instance to decide a daily log, whereas non-members count signatures from committee members.

 It extends security to committee non-members and late-spawning nodes.
 It carries a termination agreement that requires all honest nodes to agree on the same final log upon termination.
 In DailyBFT, committee members output signed daily log hashes, which are then consumed by the PoS Consensus protocol.
 These signed daily log hashes satisfy completeness and unforgeability.